Azure-Samples/ms-identity-javascript-tutorial/3-Authorization-II/3-1-call-api/README.md

 ## Overview

-This sample demonstrates a Vanilla JavaScript single-page application (SPA) that lets users authenticate against [Azure Active Directory (Azure AD)](https://azure.microsoft.com/services/active-directory/external-identities/b2c/) using the [Microsoft Authentication Library for JavaScript](https://github.com/AzureAD/microsoft-authentication-library-for-js) (MSAL.js).

-It then acquires an Access Token for a protected Web API for the signed-in user and calls the protected Web API.
+This sample demonstrates a Vanilla JavaScript single-page application (SPA) that lets users authenticate against [Azure Active Directory](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-whatis) (Azure AD) using the [Microsoft Authentication Library for JavaScript](https://github.com/AzureAD/microsoft-authentication-library-for-js) (MSAL.js), then acquires an **Access Token** for a protected web API for the signed-in user and calls the protected web API.
 In doing so, it also illustrates various authorization concepts, such as [Access Tokens](https://docs.microsoft.com/azure/active-directory/develop/access-tokens), [Dynamic Scopes and Incremental Consent](https://docs.microsoft.com/azure/active-directory/develop/v2-permissions-and-consent), **silent requests** and more.

 ## Scenario